WHO WE ARE

 ♦ S4S Cornwall Group ‘Behind the Scenes’

-The S4S Cornwall group project academic team is also greatly supported by the assistance of administrators, PhD students, interns, catering and building management teams who are the unsung heroes & heroines all playing their part in helping project run as smoothly as possible.
+The S4S Cornwall group project academic team is also greatly supported by the assistance of administrators, PhD & undergraduate students, interns, catering and building management teams who are the unsung heroes & heroines all playing their part in helping project run as smoothly as possible.
 We would like to credit thanks to;

 Jane channon – administrator